mayapath/mayankpathak/README.md

 ## 👋 About Me

-> *“AI should reduce the distance between people and the knowledge they need — instantly, intelligently, at scale.”*
+> *"AI should reduce the distance between people and the knowledge they need — instantly, intelligently, at scale."*

-I’m an **Enterprise AI Enablement Director** with **17 years** of experience building AI-driven knowledge platforms, workforce readiness ecosystems, and enterprise capability programs across **healthcare SaaS and enterprise technology**.
+I'm an **Enterprise AI Enablement Director** with **17 years** of experience building AI-driven knowledge platforms, workforce readiness ecosystems, and enterprise capability programs across **healthcare SaaS and enterprise technology**.

 Currently at **Cotiviti (Edifecs University)**, I lead AI enablement for global healthcare SaaS platforms serving major U.S. health plans and provider organizations.
 My work lives at the intersection of **AI strategy, SaaS platform enablement, and human capability development**.